Skip to Content

 Ok, honestly, cleaning this baby was a real pain!

-2-inch piece pandan leaf
+2-inch piece of pandan leaf

 A sprig of curry leaves